krtcotmo2/Reactlibrary/README.md

 ```

-To reproduce the repository locally you will need to establish a new collection in your local machine.
-The line I have for connecting to the db is in the server.js file , line 28.
+To reproduce the repository locally you will need to establish a new storage in your local machine.
+If you are not using Mongo you will also need to modify the models and the controllers.
+Regardless of your storage type, you will need to adjust the connection as well.
+The line I have for connecting to the db is in the server.js file, line 28.
 Adjust accordingly.
 ```
 // Connect to the Mongo DB
 mongoose.connect(process.env.MONGODB_URI || "mongodb://localhost/reactreadinglist");